 - Make sure your contractor applies silicone-based caulk around the window instead of latex or acrylic.
 Not only will it more readily adhere to the window in colder temperatures, it’s also better at waterproofing and weatherization—which will make your heating and cooling work more efficiently and save you money on your energy bills, too.

-- If you want exceptionally high performance, ask your contractor to use sealant that has high joint movement capability.
+- For exceptionally high performance, ask your contractor to use sealant that has high joint movement capability.
 This is usually expressed as a measurement on the bottle—a caulk with plus or minus 25 percent movement will perform better when installed in cold weather than one with plus or minus 12 percent.

 Benefits of Installing in the Winter and Summer